Mortgage Agreement in Principle

 When should you get a mortgage Agreement in Principle and how long does it last?

-At the Tipton, our mortgage AIP’s are valid for 14 days.
+At the Tipton, our mortgage AIP certificates are valid for 3 months from the date of issue.

 Lenders will impose an expiration date on these as your financial circumstances can change.
 When the AIP expires, you will need to begin the journey again in order to obtain a new one.